-The purpose of the LPP is to provide an incentive for Swiss Re’s senior management to create sustainable company performance over the long term.
-The LPP is a forward-looking instrument awarded to participants to incentivise decision-making that is also in the shareholders’ interest.
+The purpose of the Leadership Performance Plan (LPP) is to provide an incentive for Swiss Re’s senior management (including the members of the Group EC) to create sustainable company performance over the long term.
+The LPP is a forward-looking instrument awarded to incentivise decision-making that is also in the shareholders’ interest.

 The design of the LPP aims to: